thomasw/testtube/README.md

 Note that this example requires tree to be installed on your system (`$ brew install tree` for OS X users).

+## Caveats

+* Note the difference between `r'.*\.py'` and `r'.*\.py$'`.
+If you leave off that `$`, then testtube will run your tests everytime pyc files change.
+* testtube doesn't currently reload its own configuration when it changes.
+If you reconfigure things, you'll need to kill testtube and restart it for those changes to take effect.

 ## Everything else

 Copyright (c) [Thomas Welfley](http://welfley.me).
 See